• Skip to primary navigation

 1. Top it off with some additional blueberries so they show off on top of the loaf when it’s done.

-3. When using fresh blueberries, you need to mix them in slowly.
+5. Mix the fresh blueberries in slowly.
 Don’t use a stand mixer for this!
 Unless you want purple, tough bread that is.

 Can I Freeze Blueberry Banana Bread?